iOS 26.2 is a behavioural update.

 Because the new default is increasingly:

-ask → shortlist → compre → share → act (often without deep browsing through zero clicks)
+ask → shortlist → compre → share → act (often without deep browsing through zero clicks) and may be influenced by an extremely sophisticated attack on consumer behavior.

 That's AEO/GEO in one sentence.